voschezang/coding-handbook/systems/power.md

 - 🙏 The church.
 A priest.
 Power given by faith (trust).
 - 💰 Trade networks.
 A merchant.
 Power given through currency and logistics.

+**Balance**

+In democracies, parties may co-exist in a symbiotic-like state.
+One needs other.

+- Conservatives and progressives.
+Advocate for stability versus change.
+- Populists and bad conservatives.
+Populists presents themselves as saviours of the poor goverment policies (as underdog).
+The conservatives needs the thread of populists to justify their power.